ngarciaotero/DownPaymentAssistance/DownPayment/DPA_app/DownpaymentSavingsCalculator-develop/README.md

 ## Packages

 Because this template uses Vite to build your code, you can add install and use npm packages.
-Simple open the Packager tool to search and manage your packages.
+Simply open the Packager tool to search and manage your packages.

 ## Learn More

-Check out [the vite docs](https://vitejs.dev) to learn more about configuring a frontend application.
+Check out [the vite docs](https://vitejs.dev) to learn more about configuring the application.